MSc, Dipl.-Ing | Software Engineer

-Giorgos was born in Athens, Greece on the 5th of July, 1985 and raised in Lixouri, Kefalonia, Greece.
-He received his diploma in Electrical and Computer Engineering from the Democritus University of Thrace, Greece in 2011.
-In addition, he received his Master's degree in the Democritus University of Thrace under the advisory of Assistant Prof. Pavlos Efraimidis.
-His scientific interests include design and analysis of algorithms, algorithmic game theory, distributed computing and social networks.Website: http://james.gr/
+I was born in Athens, Greece on the 5th of July, 1985 and raised in Lixouri, Kefalonia, Greece.
+I received my diploma in Electrical and Computer Engineering from the Democritus University of Thrace, Greece in 2011 and my Master's degree in Computer Science under the advisory of Assistant Prof. Pavlos Efraimidis in 2014.
+I am currently pursuing my PhD in the Algorithms and Privacy Research Unit while working as a software engineer.

 ATLAS seeks to create a step change in tourism services by advancing the state-of-the-art of the algorithms for fast geo‐aware social media tagging and annotation and geo‐aware multimedia information retrieval and recommendation.
 In particular, ATLAS aims at an innovative breakthrough in combining the just mentioned technologies for practical tourism services at a quality level that meets the expectations of the users.